 Don't forget a hat and sunglasses.
 The hat should have a brim to keep the sun off your face, and use a strap with your glasses, so they don't fall off as you exercise.

-Warm up and cool down like normal.
+Warm-up and cool down like usual.
 The sun may feel hot on your skin, but that doesn't mean your muscles are warmed up.
 When you cool down, bring it inside where there's a breeze or air conditioning.

 Ease into your summer routine.
 Start a little slower and give your body plenty of time to adjust to the heat.

 Avoid the hottest parts of the day.
 Depending on where you live, it can really start to heat up after about 10:00 or 10:30 in the morning.
 Then it usually doesn't begin to let up until after 3:30 or 4:00 in the afternoon.
 But if that's the only time you can exercise, look for shade.
-It can be as much as 10 degrees cooler in the shade of a tree or under a forest canopy.
+It can be as much as 10 degrees cooler in the shadow of a tree or under a forest canopy.

 Remember there are 24 hours in a day.
 There's nothing written that says you can't exercise after the sun goes down when it's typically much cooler.
 As long as you're in a safe neighborhood and you wear reflective clothing so you're easy to spot, a nighttime jog can be both refreshing and peaceful.

 Be aware of the heat index.
 The heat index, also known as the apparent temperature, is what the temperature feels like to the human body when relative humidity is combined with the air temperature.
 When they're both high, your body reacts as if it's hotter than the thermostat may indicate.
 If it's above 90, keep your workouts shorter.
 If it's above 105, hit the water or workout inside.